arun-gupta/twitter-api/README.md

 If the project is deployed on GlassFish 3.x, then add the following line to glassfish/domains/domain1/config/logging.properties

-org.glassfish.samples.twitter.api.level=<LEVEL>
+org.glassfish.samples.twitter.api.level=&lt;LEVEL>

-where <LEVEL> can be SEVERE, WARNING, INFO, CONFIG, FINE, FINER, FINEST
+where &lt;LEVEL> can be SEVERE, WARNING, INFO, CONFIG, FINE, FINER, FINEST